Brevard County Sheriff’s Deputy’s Story of Survival from Spinal Cord InjuryPatient Experience

 Not only did Helen’s House prove itself a critical part of Chris’ physical recovery, but other guests at Helen’s House are an overwhelming source of emotional support for both Chris and Wyndy.
 “You’re going to have your bad days and you’re going to have your good days but you’re not going to have them on the same day as someone else.
 So when I am having a good day I can help someone having a bad day and vice versa.
 We are one big family.”

 When the world began to slowly shut down due to COVID-19, Chris and Wyndy returned home.
 Chris will be working for the Brevard County Sheriff’s Office again, but in a new role.

 “Chris demonstrated his resilience and dedication to give it his all, every single day, from the very beginning.
 It wasn’t easy, especially in the beginning when facing not just functional challenges but also a variety of medical issues.
 I had the pleasure of working with Chris from when he was an inpatient at Brooks on our spinal cord injury unit, to overseeing his progress in our outpatient SCI Day Treatment Program and now finally as an outpatient in our clinic setting now that he is back at home with his family.
-Chris has shown what can be accomplished with persistence and true grit, with the support of an amazing family, and I look forward to continuing to work with him throughout the upcoming years,” said Geneva, Tonuzi, MD, Medical Director, Spinal Cord Injury Program & SCI-D Day Treatment Program.
+Chris has shown what can be accomplished with persistence and true grit, with the support of an amazing family, and I look forward to continuing to work with him throughout the upcoming years,” said Geneva Tonuzi, MD, Medical Director, Spinal Cord Injury Program & Spinal Cord Injury & Related Disorders Day Treatment Program (SCI/D).